 Lower School Director

 Hello!
-I’d like to tell you about our Elementary School (grades 4 through 6) and some of the exciting things our students do throughout the year.
+I’d like to tell you about our Lower School (grades K through 3) and some of the exciting things our students do throughout the year.

 I would like to invite you to take a tour of the school and see the work our students are doing.
-At any time, you can see creative writings posted on the classroom walls, history timelines and full-sized drawings of the circulatory system (all done by the students, of course).
 We often get comments from new Delphi parents surprised at how interested their child is in their studies and how calm the classrooms are.
 You are invited to come in and see for yourself.

 Young children learn a great deal by observing the world around them.
 We encourage this by getting students involved in activities both inside and outside the classroom.
 Students in the Lower School spend well over half their day involved in some kind of hands-on activities or creative projects.
 Observe a classroom at this level and you’ll generally find a beehive of motion.